History of the Perthshire Patons

 William Cochrane Smyth(e)

-William was born in the third quarter of 1924 in Belfast (Belfast Urban 3, p.190).
+William was born on 1 AUG 1924 in Belfast (Belfast Urban 3, p.190).

 willysmytheathomeinayr.jpg